• Skip to Section

 Extend the knowledge from the lesson to determine how vision should be corrected.

 Students discuss in groups to determine what kind of glasses should go to far- or nearsighted people, recording the answers on their worksheets.
-They check their answer and learn more about corrective eyeware with this video: ▶ How Glasses Work to Correct Vision.
+They check their answer and learn more about corrective eyeware with a video.

 • farsighted: The focal point of the eye falls behind the retina.